 The "Is it warm in here?" achievement requires killing a crew member of an enemy ship in a burning room, which is not easy because this requires a Teleporter and a way to start fires.
 Most weapons only have a low chance at best, and it's not uncommon to never find the Fire Beam or Fire Bomb, and even then Fire Bombs use missiles and can miss, while the Fire Beam requires that the enemy ship's shields be down first.
 Oh, and enemy crews retreat from burning rooms at low health, requiring you to time your attacks correctly so they get their last points of health beaten down before they can escape the room.
 And finally, the crew member must die from one of your hits; if the fire whittles them down to 0 HP, it doesn't count!
 You can guarantee this achievement by getting to the Rebel Flagship with a Fire Bomb in tow and using it on one of the weapon rooms, but it still takes a bit of a while to get there.

-The Slug B ship, which is a boarding-oriented ship.
+The Slug B ship, The Stormwalker, which is a boarding-oriented ship.
 The catch?
 It has no starting medbay, and all three of its starting crew are Slugs, which are average boarders at best.
 The idea is to use Healing Bursts to recover your Slugs so they can keep fighting, but Healing Bursts use missiles, happen to be your only means of recovery (which means post-battle recovery will consist of wasting another missile), if your Burst misses you will have to beam your boarding team out, and if your missiles run out, you're screwed.
 Early game tactics involve making a mad dash for the nearest store so you can purchase a Medbay, which costs 60 scrap.

-The Engi B ship starts with one Engi crew member, and its weapons consist of a Heavy Ion and a Heavy Laser.
+The Engi B ship, the Vortex, starts with one Engi crew member, and its weapons consist of a Heavy Ion and a Heavy Laser.
 You can depressurize every room except the cockpit to stop fires and hold off boarders (especially in conjunction with your Anti-Personnel Drone), but if you get boarded in the cockpit (especially if the boarders happen to be Mantis), you are in a lot of trouble, as Engis have halved combat damage and leaving the cockpit will drop your evasion to 0% unless you have the cockpit upgraded to have an autopilot, and even then your evasion will remain nearly nonexistent unless your engines are maxed out.
 As for the weapons, the Heavy Ion takes a long time to charge, and if it misses, you won't be able to use your Heavy Laser on anything unless you're up against an unshielded Auto-Scout or are in an asteroid field with a one-shield ship.
 The slow recharge rate of the Heavy Ion also means that if you don't find another gun to help supplement it, you're basically dead when you start facing enemies with 2 shield blocks, since even with maxed out gunnery skill, the ion damage on shield will dissipate before another ion shot hits.

-The Stealth B ship.
+The Stealth B ship, DA-SR 12.
 Like the Stealth A ship, it starts with a cloaking device, but the shield system must be purchased separately for 150 scrap.
 Its main differences are that it has only level 2 engines instead of level 4, has level 2 cloaking, and its only weapon is the Glaive Beam, a beam that does 3 damage per room, but takes 25 seconds to charge (about 23 if you have a zero-level gunner) and uses 4 bars of energy.
 Even the Federation Cruisers' Artillery Beam fires faster when maxed out.
 If your weapons and/or your cloaking get hit in the early game, your best choice is simply to restart.